 The economic process is not a mechanical analog that can be run forward and backward, nor a circular process that can return to any previous state.
 Rather it is an irreversible and irrevocable process moving in the direction of time’s arrow of increasing entropy .
 Finitude and entropy guarantee that the economic life of our species will be a journey of no return.
 Therefore even a stationary economy, in the classical sense of constant population and constant capital stock, is ultimately a journey of no return, because the metabolic throughput of matter and energy required to maintain constant stocks of people and physical capital, in the face of depreciation and death, is an entropic flow from ever less concentrated sources to ever filling sinks – and both sources and sinks are finite.

-By Max Kummerow Sir David Attenborough remarked in a 2011 presidential lecture to the Royal Society that “every environmental and social problem is made more difficult and ultimately impossible to solve with ever more people.”
+Sir David Attenborough remarked in a 2011 presidential lecture to the Royal Society that “every environmental and social problem is made more difficult and ultimately impossible to solve with ever more people.”
 Wherever women’s status has improved and societies modernized, he said, birth rates have fallen.
-He begged his audience to “talk […]
+He begged his audience to “talk about population.”

-By Herman Daly, CASSE Economist Emeritus – October 3, 2018 Disaggregating reported GDP growth to reveal the differences in growth by income class, as per the Schumer-Heinrich Bill, is a good idea.
+Disaggregating reported GDP growth to reveal the differences in growth by income class, as per the Schumer-Heinrich Bill, is a good idea.
 After all, telling us, say, that average income grew by 4% is not nearly as informative as telling us that the richest ten percent received the entire growth increment while the bottom ten percent suffered a decline in income.

 By Brent Blackwelder There are physical limits to growth on a finite planet.
 In 1972, the Club of Rome issued their groundbreaking report—Limits to Growth (twelve million copies in thirty-seven languages).
 The authors predicted that by about 2030, our planet would feel a serious squeeze on natural resources, and they were right on target.
 In 2009, the Stockholm Resilience […]